Bob Hannum Polishes Historic Markers in Time for the 250th

 1 week installation in 1.5 minutes!

+It's a sculpture by the environmental artist and architect Michael Singer entitled Ritual Series 1990 now on exhibit through February 19, 2017.
 It's the centerpiece of a group exhibition titled 'Shaping Space,' which also includes works by Richard Serra, Mel Edwards, and Louise Nevelson.
 To learn more about this exhibition, visit the Williams College Museum of Art (WCMA).

 During the installation I discovered that a few pieces were missing much to the chagrin of the artist and museum staff.
 After an extensive search the pieces were not found.
 Michael Singer determined that the sculpture looked fine to exhibit, but that the missing pieces should be restored.
+So WCMA commissioned AMS to restore the missing pieces.
+My son William joined me and we completed the project and replaced the missing pieces on February 7.

 Acquisition